telerik/xaml-docs/controls/radspreadsheet/features/ui-working-with-selection.md

 ## Selecting All Cells in a Worksheet

-The Selection class also exposes a SelectAll() method that selects all cells in the worksheet.
+The **Selection** class also exposes a **SelectAll()** method that selects all cells in the worksheet.
 Keep in mind, though, that each worksheet contains over 16 000 columns and 1 000 000 rows.
 That said, performing a computationally intensive task on all cells may slow down the performance of RadSpreadsheet.
-To avoid such issues in performance crucial scenarios we highly recommend you to select only the UsedCellRange of the worksheet.
-This is a property of Worksheet class that returns a CellRange starting from A1 to the bottom-right cell that comprises all cells containing a value.
+To avoid such issues in performance crucial scenarios we highly recommend you to select only the **UsedCellRange** of the worksheet.
+This is a property of **Worksheet** class that returns a **CellRange** starting from A1 to the bottom-right cell that comprises all cells containing a value.
+You can read more about it in the [Iterating Used Cells](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-cells/iterating-used-cells) topic.

-The following code snippet demonstrates how to use the SelectAll() method and the UsedCellRange property with the Select(CellRange) method:
+#### __[C#] Example 7: Using SelectAll() and UsedCellRange with the Select(CellRange) method__

-#### __C#__

 {{region radspreadsheet-ui-working-with-selection_4}}